smith-erik/smith-erik.github.io/_posts/2017-12-08-Behind-the-Tweets-of-Trump.md

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~smith-erik/39.embed?link=false" height="525" width="100%"></iframe>
 </html>

 The mean of the occurences by week is equal to **_3.14_** and we have two clear peaks with the 26th week and the 39th week.
-After we saw these values, we decided to focus firstly on the two peaks and then on all the weeks that have the number of matched tweets higher than the mean.
+After we saw these values, we decided to focus on all the weeks that have the number of matched tweets higher than the mean.
 In total we considered 14 weeks, and for each of these weeks we have done a research on the tweets of that specific week in order to see if we could obtain a correlation to some specific fact or serious situation linked with president Trump.

 For the sake of clarity and conciseness, we decided to show you the most interesting weeks that we found among the 14 weeks that we have analyzed.
 That being said, we can say that for each of all the 14 weeks that we have considered, the main point that we have found is that president Trump uses the "fake news" term when he or his administration is in difficult or stressful situations or under accuse for their actions.
 He uses these tweets in order to downsize the graveness of the situation, giving to his followers his own interpretation of facts and trying to reduce the trust on the media that he does not approve.